 In this article, we’ll explain what box truck insurance is, what it covers, and why you need it.
 Let’s begin.

 There are many types of commercial auto insurance policies, and box truck insurance happens to be one of them.
 This insurance provides liability coverage if someone else were to be injured or their personal property was damaged because of your truck.
 You can even get coverage that’ll protect the cargo you’re hauling.

 Since areas are becoming more populated, our roadways are getting more and more crowded.
 Therefore, box truck insurance is essential.
 You may be a great driver, but some things are out of your control.
 Such as, another vehicle can hit you or your cargo could get damaged during transport.

 Box truck insurance can keep you and your trucking business financially protected in the event of an unwanted incident.

 What Does It Cover?

 Every trucking business is unique; therefore, they all need insurance policies designed specifically for them.
 With the right insurance coverage, you can mitigate the risks involved with truck driving.

-The main coverages included in box truck insurance are:
+The main coverages included are:

 - Property damage liability